-Models like Naomi Campbell and Tyra Banks originally paved the (run)way.
-Now, a new generation of top models are making their debut in the world of fashion.
+Models like Naomi Campbell and Tyra Banks originally paved the (runway.
+Now, a new generation of top models is making their debut in fashion.
 Here are a few of our favorite women of color who are gracing magazine covers, working it down the runway, and so much more!

 Adut Akech